MarioDanielPanuco/mdpan.dev/content/_index.md

 > -<cite> Edward Lorenz </cite>

 ## About Me
 Hello there!
 I'm Mario Daniel Panuco.
-I recently finished a Masters student in Scientific Computing and Applied Mathematics at UCSC.
-During my Computer Science undergraduate, I found interest in algorithmns and machine learning.
-I'm currently focusing on in Scientific Machine Learning and Computational Genomics.
+I recently finished my Masters in Scientific Computing and Applied Mathematics at UCSC.
+During my Computer Science undergraduate, I found interest in algorithmns and machine learning, I'm glad I got to expand on these interests during my Masters.
+I'm currently focusing on Scientific Machine Learning and Computational Genomics.

 You can read about some of my teaching experience at [/teaching](@/teaching.md)